 - Musculoskeletal function.

-IQYOU uses proprietary technology with over 40,000 clinical studies, to overlay all of these different sets of data (literally THOUSANDS of data points about you) to find the hidden connections that are missing, and to provide you with real and actionable steps on what to do about it.
+IQYOU uses EpiBioGenetics and proprietary technology with over 40,000 clinical studies, to overlay all of these different sets of data (literally THOUSANDS of data points about you) to find the hidden connections that are missing, and to provide you with real and actionable steps on what to do about it.

 The DNA test reports that you get are backed by science and are personalized recommendations for: